SE::Bing - Bing search engine results parser

 - List of related keywords

-- Links, visible links, anchors, snippets, and ad position from ad results
+- Links, visible links, anchors, snippets, and ad position from advertising results

 Capabilities

-- Support for all Bing search operators (site:, ip: etc.).
-More details about search operators on the official page Advanced search keywords.
+- Support for all Bing search operators (site:, ip:, etc.).
+More details on search operators on the official Advanced search keywords page.

-- Scrapes the maximum number of results provided by Bing - up to 200 search result pages
+- Parses the maximum number of results provided by Bing - up to 200 pages of results

-- Can automatically scrape more than 1000 results per query - by appending additional characters (option Parse all results)
+- Can automatically parse more than 1000 results per query - substitutes additional characters (Parse all results option)

 - Ability to search for related keywords

-- Support for data loading during scrolling in mobile layout
+- Support for loading data when scrolling in mobile layout

-The following scrapers are based on the Bing scraper:
+The following parsers work based on the Bing parser:

-SE::Bing::Position - determining positions of any websites in search results by a list of queries
+SE::Bing::Position - determining the positions of any sites in search results for a list of queries

 - Collecting link databases - for A-Poster, XRumer, AllSubmitter, etc.

-- Search for websites on the same IP address
+- Searching for sites on the same IP address

-- Any other cases involving Bing scraping in one form or another
+- Any other options involving Bing parsing in one form or another

 Queries

-Search phrases should be specified as queries, exactly as if they were entered directly into the Bing search form, for example:
+As queries, you should specify search phrases exactly as if they were entered directly into the Bing search form, for example:

 test